wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 The interesting thing happens when p-type and n-type are in contact.
 Since we've shifted the Fermi level of the two silicon types in opposite direction there will be an energy difference.
-That energy difference must be equialized, as such, over time, the Fermi level of the two types will align, and a junction will form, with few free charges, a depletion region.
+That energy difference must be equalized, as such, over time, the Fermi level of the two types will align, and a junction will form, with few free charges, a depletion region.